Find answers to your school questions below.

 - AP Computer Science A: A full-year course focused on object-oriented programming and problem solving in Java.
 Equivalent to a first-semester, college level course in computer science.

-There is no intro to CS prerequisite, but we highly recommend that students take first-year algebra in advance.
+There are no prerequisites, but we highly recommend that students take first-year algebra in advance.
 Learn more about foundational knowledge required for courses in our TEALS program in the TEALS Implementation Guide.

 Given that there are no CS prerequisites, and first-year algebra is advised by the College Board, AP CSP can be taken any time after completing algebra.
 Taking an AP course requires a certain level of study skills that are dependent on the student.
 Taking an introductory CS course may be beneficial, but it is not required for students to complete prior to taking the AP CSP course.